 Thermal Imaging Cameras

-Unlock the ability for your AGVs to navigate in total darkness and perform predictive maintenance on the fly.
-Thermal imaging captures infrared energy to detect heat signatures, providing critical vision capabilities where standard RGB cameras fail.
+Unlock the power for your AGVs to cruise through total darkness and handle predictive maintenance on the go.
+Thermal imaging picks up infrared heat signatures, giving robots vision where regular RGB cameras just can't hack it.

 Core Concepts